permutationlock/dumb_cycle/README.md

 Images are drawn to the screen using the "dumb buffer" API provided by the Direct Rendering Manager (DRM) subsystem of Linux.
 Keyboard input is read directly from a keyboard device file.
-DumbCycle should run on any `x86_64` Linux system with DRM support, a video card, and a keyboard.
+DumbCycle should run on any `x86_64` Linux system with DRM support, a video card, and a keyboard[^1].

 DumbCycle can be compiled with any C compiler that supports C99 and ATT syntax `x86_64` assembly.
 The primary motivation for eschewing the C